wikimedia-research/canonical-data/country/README.md

 > [!NOTE]
 > Includes null values

-The country's emerging classification according to the [IMF](https://en.wikipedia.org/wiki/International_Monetary_Fund) and the [United Nations](https://en.wikipedia.org/wiki/United_Nations).
+The classification of the country's Wikimedia contributor community according to a [system developed in 2014](https://meta.wikimedia.org/wiki/Community_Engagement/Defining_Emerging_Communities) by the Wikimedia Foundation's Grantmaking department.

 ### `is_eu`